Ollie Visits the Hotel California: Chicago

 The guard then called in three other security guards to help with the old man visitor.
 Listen, we’re going to have to ask you to leave and go back to the nursing home and take your meds.”

 “Nope.”
 Not going to happen.
-Ollie pulled out the only two pieces of identification he owned: One was his FAA pilot’s license, his only real ID., renewed last year by an instructor pilot in Wichita, originally issued in 1939, and the second was a shiny black credit card, it seemed, with gold edges and a security chip.
+Ollie pulled out the only two pieces of identification he owned: One was his FAA pilot’s license, his only real ID., renewed last year by an instructor pilot in Wichita, originally issued in 1939, and the second was a shiny black credit card, or at least that is what it most closely resembled, with gold edges and a security chip.
 They told him it was a magic card.
-It had only one sentence at the top and a phone number to Washington D.C. at the bottom: Office of the Chief of Staff, President of the United States
+It had only one sentence in bold at the top and a phone number to Washington D.C. at the bottom: The White House.
+Office of the President of the United States.

 “This is worthless I.D. sir, as he looked at the FAA license.
-There is no photo and then he looked at the black-gold plated card, puzzled, scratching his chin.
+There is no photo.”
+Then he looked at the black-gold plated card, puzzled, scratching his chin.
 What the hell do I do with this?”

 “Call the number”